crate-crypto/rust-verkle/readme.md

 ## Minimum Hardware Requirements
 - 32/64 bit architecture due to using `as u32` in some cases in the code.

-### Memory Requirements

-- We require 100Mb of memory reserved in memory, before any proof is computed

 ## About

 This implementation references the ethereum research and go-verkle implementations: